dvptl68/SortingAlgorithmVisualizer/README.md

 This website was completed using minimal HTML and CSS.
 Its functionality comes from JavaScript.
 The sort methods sort the data  with a delay after each iteration/recursive call so that the visualization doesn't happen too fast to see.
 Getting the algorithms to delay was tricky, but I found that I could use this built-in function: ```setTimeout(function(){ }, time);``` in order to delay the algorithm without messing with the data.

 ## Contribute:
-It is highly likely that this website has bugs that I missed, so if you find a bug, you can create an issue or fork this repository, fix the bug, and create a pull request!
+There may be bugs that I missed, so if you find a bug, you can create an issue or fork this repository, fix the bug, and create a pull request!